JakubPolanowski/My-Hugo-Blog/content/post/timeseries-grouped-barplot/index.md

 plt.legend()
 plt.xlabel('X')
 plt.ylabel('Value')

+plt.show()
 ```

 ![](simple-grouped-plot.png)

 To summarize the code, the width is manually set, then based of the width we use a simple calculation to center the bars around the point.
 So since we have two categories, to center we need to subtracted half the width from the left column and add half the width to the right.
+Note that you may need to tinker with the `width` value to get the optimal spacing/appearance of the bars.

 ### Bar Plot with Categories on X